bausmeier/fhir-store/API.md

 Set the query builder to be used for a particular resource type.
 This is to support replacing or implementing special search behaviour.

 The query builder is a function which accepts the query object for a search and returns the filters to be used by the database when performing the search.
+If the return value is an array it will be executed as an aggregation instead of a standard query.